RBryle/Data-Persistance/README.md

 -----

 Collect data, in this case incoming raw materials.
-This data will be saved to the app's plist using NSMutableData, NSKeyArchiver, NSKeyUnarchiver
+This data will be saved to (and loaded from) the app's plist using NSMutableData, NSKeyArchiver, NSKeyUnarchiver